Best Spin Bike Review – Top 5 Fittest List for Apr. 2017

 One of the standout features of the 510Ic is the computerized integration between its operation and the monitor mounted on the bike.
 It gives you a ton of real-time information about your ride and fitness (including four heart rate functions), and also has 14 different automated workouts programmed into the system, much like you’d find on an upright model but unusual on spinners.

 On top of Groom+Style’s recommendation, Consumer Reports has given the Diamondback Fitness 510IC a “Best Buy” designation, and it’s easy to see why.
-It may not be quite the bike that the Keiser is, but it’s a bargain at around $750.
+It may not be quite the bike that the Keiser is but for the price it might be exactly what you are after.

-If you want to spend an additional $240 you could opt for the Diamondback Fitness 910IC which has:
+If you want to spend a bit more you could opt for the Diamondback Fitness 910IC which has:

 Key specifications for the Diamondback Fitness 510Ic Indoor Cycle: